AlbardEspinoza/cse15l-lab-reports/lab_report_2/lab_report_2.md

   * The only value of any field that changed from this specific request was the messages field in the Handler class in StringServer.java.
 The way it changed was by passing a specific value to the query string in the **/add-mesages** path, which was "First attempt."
 This was stored in the first index of the messages ArrayList.

 ![](https://github.com/AlbardEspinoza/cse15l-lab-reports/blob/main/lab_report_2/screenshots/Second_attempt.png)

+* Which methods are called in this example?
+What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+  * The answers to these questions are the same as the previous example.
+* How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.
+  * The only value of any field that changed from this specific request was the messages field in the Handler class in StringServer.java.
+The way it changed was by passing a specific value to the query string in the **/add-mesages** path, which was "First attempt."
+This was stored in the first index of the messages ArrayList.
+Then when called the **/add-mesages** path again the messages field stored a second value in its ArrayList, which was "Second attempt."